 - Needs work and refinement of technique in knee bend to aid in leg drive and general athletic balance.

 - Will tend to drift into periods of half-speed play against inferior competition.

 - Depends on natural skills versus technique to execute assignments.

 - Clearly needs to become more focused on pad level and general use of leverage in numerous aspects of both run-blocking and pass-protection schemes.

 - Son of Maurice and Keren Johnson Turner.

-- Father played running back at Utah State, drafted by Minnesota Vikings in 1983 and played five years in NFL (Vikings, Green Bay and NY Jets).
+- Father played running back at Utah State, drafted by Minnesota Vikings in 1983 and played five years in NFL (Minnesota Vikings, Green Bay Packers and New York Jets).

-- Has two brothers, Maurice Turner, who plays at UNI, and Bryan Kehl, who played at BYU and was drafted by the NY Giants in 2008.
+- Has two brothers, Maurice Turner, who plays at UNI, and Bryan Kehl, who played at BYU and was drafted by the New York Giants in 2008.

 - College major is communications.